Engaging globally with local communities

 Water2Life is our employee-driven programme that brings clean water to people in need.
 Whilst we specialise in the water solutions, we partner with NGOs to use their specialist knowledge to support our projects.

-Between 2010 and 2021 we provided better water access for over 60,000 people through Water2Life.
+Between 2010 and 2024 we provided better water access for over 60,000 people through Water2Life.
 By 2030, we want the programme to have reached the lives of 100,000 people.

 Three days to make a world of difference

-In Grundfos, we love the idea of giving back to our community, and we believe it should be possible for everyone.
-That’s why all Grundfos employees can get three days paid time off per year to do volunteer work.
 Grundfos have always had a strong focus on community involvement and want to enable all our employees to create the change they want to see in their community.
 As employees you can choose to do good within water, climate, or people – all matters close to our hearts.

 It’s our ambition to reach 20% volunteer participation by 2025 and 50% by 2030 across Grundfos.

-During 2019, the generous donation funded the installation of a water tower, off-grid solar inverter, and pump that provides reliable and safe water to Mvumi Hospital in the rural Dodoma district of Tanzania, with no onsite well and the only medical facility serving the 400,000 people living in the area.
+A generous donation funded the installation of a water tower, off-grid solar inverter, and pump that provides reliable and safe water to Mvumi Hospital in the rural Dodoma district of Tanzania, with no onsite well and the only medical facility serving the 400,000 people living in the area.

-In the hot, dry emirate of Dubai, they also walked the three-kilometre route, and Kostas Poulopoulos, Gulf Area Managing Director, was happy to see so many colleagues participate..
+In the hot, dry emirate of Dubai, they also walked the three-kilometre route, and Kostas Poulopoulos, Gulf Area Managing Director, was happy to see so many colleagues participate.

 “I believe that truly solving water scarcity is a challenge that each and every one of us needs to take part in,” says Kostas.
 “We need to start with ourselves, with our employees, their families, and friends, encouraging them to recognise the problem and to start conserving precious water.”

-Over in Houston, our office there hosted their second Walk for Water in 2019.
 Betty Nguyen, Associate HR Recruiter, joins Alyssa in her enthusiasm.
 “Many of our employees have had several experiences with hurricanes and inclement weather,” she says.
 “We definitely understand the importance of access to clean water, and are more than happy to do our part.”

 In Brazil: sharing is caring